Antique Golden and Bulinata box

 Description

 Ancient Golden and Bulinata box made from white walnut with an octagonal shape, gilded along the edges and lid, decorated with engraving that creates a pleasing decorative frame.
-The box is in good condition, even though the wood has deformed slightly due to a gentle warping of the lid and edges.
-The gilding remains in good condition along the edges with minor losses, while on the lid only a few traces of gilding are visible, with the dominant color being the red hue of the Armenian burl.
+The box is in good condition, even though the wood has deformed slightly due to gentle warping of the lid and edges.
+The gilding remains in good condition along the edges with minor losses, while on the lid only a few traces of gilding are visible, with the dominant color being the red hue of the Armenian trunk.
 Northern Italy, early 19th century.

-Exquisite antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, characterized by significant influence from Roman and Greek decorative motifs.

 The most important aspect of elite antique furniture is originality.
-And this is ultimately crucial for the buyer, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details